lgastako/resume/README.md

 ## References

-I'm happy to provide references when the time comes.
+I'm happy to provide copious references when the time comes.